 six years of raving in ukraine

 Although we've never met in person, I've been following the fascinating images Schermerhorn has been sharing on Facebook for some time.
-In 2013, the media cottoned on to the protests in Maidan, however I was much more interested in the wild energy of the photographs I'd seen on Schermerhorn's feed.
-From under bridges to squats in the suburbs of Kyiv; Schermerhorn has been to an uncountable number of raves and organised dozens across the country without ever getting tired of the getting absorbed in that collective dancefloor trance.
+In 2013, the media cottoned on to the protests in Maidan; however I was much more interested in the wild energy of the photographs I'd seen on Schermerhorn's feed.
+From under bridges to squats in the suburbs of Kyiv, Schermerhorn has been to an uncountable number of raves and organized dozens across the country without ever getting tired of becoming absorbed in that collective dancefloor trance.

 He's just returned to his home in New York, so we caught up to talk about the transcendent rave scene documented in his images.

 How did you start getting involved in Kyiv's nightlife?